connkat/school/COMP1131/Modules/Module3/module3-notes.md

  - In Java, a variable name represents either a primitive value or an object.
 Like variables that hold primitive types, a variable that refers to an object must be declared.
 The class used to define an object can be thought of as the type of an object.
 The declarations of object variables are similar in structure to the declarations of primitive variables.

-- Compliers will issue an error if you attempt to use a var before initializing it.
+- Compilers will issue an error if you attempt to use a var before initializing it.
 - An object var can be set to `null`, which specifically indicates that a var does not refer to an object.
 - You need to instantiate an object by using the `new` operator: